Billing for Postoperative YAG Capsulotomy

 The postoperative period for this procedure is 90 days, and the fee for the cataract surgery is supposed to cover all care related to the surgery provided by the operating physician during that time period.
 Of course, there are often situations which arise, such as the YAG capsulotomy, which need to be performed and which ophthalmologists believe they should be paid for.
 Thats what modifiers are for.
 The question is, which modifier should you use?
 And bear in mind that the medical record must reflect patient complaint and medical justification for the capsulotomy in order to get reimbursed, no matter.
 Some Medicare carriers are even requiring explanations of the medical necessity (including a patient complaint of difficulty seeing, which is not correctable by refraction) when the capsulotomy is performed within 90 days of cataract surgery on the same eye.

 Modifier -58 (staged or related procedure or service by same physician during postoperative period) should not be used in this case, says Lise Roberts, a billing and reimbursement consultant, who specializes in ophthalmology, and vice president of Health Care Compliance Strategies, Inc., based in Syosset, NY.
 The Health Care Financing Administration (HCFA) expressly prohibits using the -58 modifier with any of the laser codes for ophthalmology, Roberts explains.
 This is because all of the ophthalmology laser codes are described in CPT as being done in one or more sessions/stages.
 This supersedes the use of the -58 modifier, she states.
 HCFA has determined that one or more sessions/stages means that the original fee paid for the procedure includes any additional laser procedures of the same type on the same eye for a 90-day period after the first laser procedure.
-In general, modifier -58 should not be used in cases such as this, [...]
+In general, modifier -58 should not be used in cases such as this, but there are rare circumstances that warrant its use (see [...]